 Support and Weight

 The support of a shoe is due to many factors.
 The most immediately obvious one is the feeling of the insole against your foot — particularly for those looking for arch support.
 However, the unseen midsole is the main structural component that provides long-term support, particularly when carrying a pack.
-EVA is one of the most common materials comprising a midsole.
+EVA is one of the most common materials in a midsole.
 From “soft” to “dual-density,” even the densest EVA feels immediately softer underfoot than polyurethane (PU) midsoles.
 While EVA requires no break-in period (unlike PU), this foam will eventually pack down and offer less support, resulting in a shorter lifespan for your shoe.

 PU midsoles feel more rigid right out of the box and can require a longer break-in period than models utilizing EVA.
 Once broken in, though, the polyurethane is designed to last longer than EVA.
-Its added stiffness provides long-term support for your feet, particularly when carrying heavy packs.
+It's added stiffness provides long-term support for your feet, particularly when carrying heavy packs.
 On the other hand, shoes with added support also usually weigh more than their more flexible cousins.
 But if your feet need a helping hand to prevent foot fatigue on long days, that increase in weight is probably worth it.

 Water Resistance

 There are a few common ways for hiking shoes to achieve water resistance.
 The first is by integrating a waterproof membrane between the layers of fabric comprising the upper portion of the shoe.
-Some manufacturers make their own membrane, while others add a layer of Gore-Tex (often denoted by “GTX” in the shoe's name).
+Some manufacturers make their membrane, while others add a layer of Gore-Tex (often denoted by “GTX” in the shoe's name).
 These membranes are designed to keep water from seeping through the shoe fabric while still facilitating breathability for your feet.
 Polyurethane (PU) coatings are another way to add water resistance.
 This coating can be added by the manufacturer (or by you at home) and is applied to the external layer of the upper.
 It helps water to bead off your shoe rather than soak in — though it can't make a mesh shoe waterproof.

 Toe Protection

-All hiking shoes offer some level of toe protection, ranging from molded toe caps to leather-covered toes.
-How much toe protection you actually need depends on the conditions you expect to encounter.
+All hiking shoes offer toe protection, ranging from molded toe caps to leather-covered toes.
+How much toe protection you need depends on the conditions you expect to encounter.
 Groomed and maintained trails of hard-packed dirt don't demand much toe protection.
 However, crossing rocky scree or hiking around thorny vegetation begs for more coverage.
 As always, adding extra features like a bulky toe cap will add weight to your shoe — but if it prevents you from being stabbed by a vengeful cactus, that weight may be worth it.

 Fit

-If you have to buy online, double-check the return policy before clicking “purchase.”
+If you must buy online, double-check the return policy before clicking “purchase.”
 Research the manufacturer who makes the model of shoe you're considering — some tend to run long, narrow, or small.
 If you fall between sizes, we recommend erring on the larger size.
 Feet typically swell when walking or standing all day.
 Ensure that the tips of your toes don't touch the front of your shoe when laced.
 And even if you're trying them on at home, walk, jump, and skip around your house to see if the shoes you've got are truly the ones you want.

 Conclusion

-If you've chosen your footwear correctly, you probably won't even notice them the next time you hit the trail.
+If you've chosen your footwear correctly, you probably won't notice them the next time you hit the trail.
 The right pair of hiking shoes is what's comfortable for your feet, your stride, your adventures, and your preferences.
 We hope we've helped you identify some promising options for your lifestyle and budget.
 Take the time to find the perfect pair for you — and have a fun and safe time out there!

 —Trish Matheny, Myrha Colt, Ben Applebaum-Bauch, and Ryan Huetter